 Habits and lying

-Lots of children have habits.
-Your child’s habits might bother or frustrate you, but usually it’s nothing to worry about.
+Lots of children have habits – for example, biting nails.
+Your child’s habits might bother you, but usually it’s nothing to worry about.
 Most habits go away by themselves.
-But if your child’s habit is interfering with everyday activities, has become embarrassing, or is even causing some harm, there are things you can do to help your child break the habit.
+But if your child’s habit is interfering with everyday activities, you can try to help your child break the habit.

 You might have caught your child telling the occasional lie.
 Lying is part of a child’s development, and it often starts around three years of age.
-Children aged 4-6 years usually lie a bit more.
-Generally, it’s better to teach children the value of honesty and telling the truth than to punish them for small lies.
+Children aged 4-6 years usually lie a bit more than children of other ages.
+It’s often better to teach children the value of honesty and telling the truth than to punish them for small lies.

-This video shows you how to discourage bad or inappropriate behaviour in children.
-It covers strategies such as empathy, distraction, ignoring, using consequences and communicating clearly with your child about what you expect.
-You might need to experiment to work out which strategies are best for your child.
+This video shows you how to discourage inappropriate or challenging behaviour in children.
+It covers strategies like empathy, distraction, ignoring, consequences and clear communication with your child about what you expect.
+You might need to experiment to work out which strategies work best for you and your child.

 Don’t worry if your child has a imaginary friend

 at this age.
 Make-believe mates grow out of healthy, active imaginations, give children a great way to express their feelings, and give children someone to practise social skills with.

 Preschoolers have short memories and are easily distracted.
 You might need to remind your child about things several times.

 If you can honestly tell your preschooler how her behaviour affects you, she can recognise her own emotions in yours, like a mirror, and be able to feel for you.
 So you might say, ‘I'm getting upset because there’s so much noise, and I can’t talk on the phone’.
 When you start the sentence with ‘I’, it gives your child the chance to change things for your sake.

 You can often prevent or minimise problem behaviour by changing your child’s environment.
 For example, if your preschooler is getting frustrated because your baby keeps crawling over his jigsaw puzzle, try to find a quiet spot where your preschooler can play undisturbed.